stephenverderame/cpp_book/src/pointers/shared.md

 }
 ```

 When creating recursive data types, we must use pointers otherwise the data type would have infinite size.
 But there's a problem with the implementation above.
 When we try to delete a node, we'll find that there's another reference to it via the next node's `prev` pointer.
 Therefore, the reference count will drop from 2 to 1, and the memory will not be freed.
-When we go to delete the next node.
-We'll find theres an existing reference in the previous node's `next` pointer since the previous node was not freed yet.
+When we go to delete the next node,
+we'll find there's an existing reference in the previous node's `next` pointer since the previous node was not freed yet.
 Once again the reference count will not drop to 0.

 This means that we cannot use `shared_ptr` in cyclic situations like the one above!
 This would create a memory leak.
 If we'd like to retain copy semantics, we can't use a `unique_ptr` so that leaves us with a `weak_ptr`.

 A `weak_ptr` holds a non-owning reference to data managed by a `shared_ptr`.
 The difference is that during copy of a `shared_ptr`, the reference count is incremented while operations of `weak_ptr` do not touch the reference count at all.
 This means that `weak_ptr` may dangle!
 The last `shared_ptr` may go out of scope, destroying the underlying data while a `weak_ptr` is still active!

 This isn't a problem however because a `weak_ptr` cannot access the underlying data directly.
-Instead, it must use the member `lock()` which will return a `shared_ptr` to the underlying data if it still is valid, or a default constructed `shared_ptr` for the underlying data.
+Instead, it must use the member `lock()` which will return a `shared_ptr` to the underlying data if it still is valid, or a default constructed `shared_ptr` for the underlying data if it isn't.
 Like a `shared_ptr`, you can also check the amount of active owning references with `use_count()` and you can also check if the underlying data is still valid with the `expired()` member function.
-Finally, you can pass a reference to a `shared_ptr` to the `weak_ptr` constructor to construct a non-owning reference to the shared pointer's underlying data.
+Finally, you can pass a reference to a `shared_ptr` to the `weak_ptr` constructor.

 ```C++
 std::vector<std::weak_ptr<Foo>> foos;